leo/muffin-cli/README.md

 # CLI

 This neat command line utility handles all of the hard tasks in your workflow when creating a new site using [muffin](http://muffin.cafe).
-It's not just [much faster](http://muffin.cafe/guide/workflow#builds) than regular task managers, but also handles many other important things that speed up development (like importing data, livereloading and such).
+It's not just [much faster](http://muffin.cafe/guide/workflow#builds) than regular task managers, but also handles many other important things that speed up development (like importing data, live reloading and such).

 ## Usage